wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/powerapps/testing-performance-checks-powerapps/includes/1-performance.md

     revisiting your app to move to the latest version will provide you with the best possible performance.

--   **Build focused apps** - power-apps supports building apps with as many screens as you can imagine, but too many screens is not a good idea.
+-   **Build focused apps** - PowerApps supports building apps with as many screens as you can imagine, but too many screens is not a good idea.
 You should build your apps focused on a specific audience and process.
 This allows you to optimize the user experience for one